-Number Description Wind Speed (km/h) Description 2 Light Breeze 4-8 Wind felt on faces.
-3 Gentle Breeze 8-15 Leaves and small twigs in constant motion; Wind extends light flags.
-4 Moderate Breeze 15-22 Wind raises dust and loose paper; Small branches are moved.
-5 Fresh Breeze 22-30 Small trees in leaf begin to sway.
-6 Strong Breeze 30-40 Large branches in motion; Whistling heard in electrical wires; Umbrellas used with difficulty.
-7 Moderate Gale 40-50 Whole trees in motion; Inconvenient walking against wind.
-8 Gale 50-60 Breaks twigs off trees; Generally impedes progress.
+NUMBER DESCRIPTION WIND SPEED (KM/H) DESCRIPTION 2 Light Breeze 4-8 Wind felt on faces 3 Gentle Breeze 8-15 Leaves and small twigs in constant motion; Wind extends light flags 4 Moderate Breeze 15-22 Wind raises dust and loose paper; Small branches are moved 5 Fresh Breeze 22-30 Small trees in leaf begin to sway 6 Strong Breeze 30-40 Large branches in motion; Whistling heard in electrical wires; Umbrellas used with difficulty 7 Moderate Gale 40-50 Whole trees in motion; Inconvenient walking against wind 8 Gale 50-60 Breaks twigs off trees; Generally impedes progress

-Experience and research on people's perception of mechanical wind effects has shown that if the wind speed levels are exceeded for more than 20% of the time, the activity level would be judged to be uncomfortable by most people.
-For instance, if wind speeds of 14 km/h were exceeded for more than 20% of the time, most pedestrians would judge that location to be too windy for sitting or more sedentary activities.
-Similarly, if 30 km/h at a location were exceeded for more than 20% of the time, walking or less vigorous activities would be considered uncomfortable.
+Experience and research on people's perception of mechanical wind effects has shown that if the wind speed levels are exceeded for more than 80% of the time, the activity level would be judged to be uncomfortable by most people.
+For instance, if wind speeds of 10 km/h were exceeded for more than 20% of the time most pedestrians would judge that location to be too windy for sitting or more sedentary activities.
+Similarly, if 20 km/h at a location were exceeded for more than 20% of the time, walking or less vigorous activities would be considered uncomfortable.
 As most of these criteria are based on subjective reactions of a population to wind forces, their application is partly based on experience and judgment.

-Once the pedestrian wind speed predictions have been established across the study site, the assessment of pedestrian comfort involves determining the suitability of the predicted wind conditions for their associated spaces.
-This step involves comparing the predicted comfort class to the desired comfort class, which is dictated by the location type.
+Once the pedestrian wind speed predictions have been established at tested locations, the assessment of pedestrian comfort involves determining the suitability of the predicted wind conditions for their associated spaces.
+This step involves comparing the predicted comfort class to the desired comfort class, which is dictated by the location type represented by the sensor (i.e. a sidewalk, building entrance, amenity space, or other).
 An overview of common pedestrian location types and their desired comfort classes are summarized on the following page.